vadikko2/python-cqrs/README.md

 A complete example can be found in the [documentation](https://github.com/vadikko2/cqrs/blob/master/examples/domain_event_handler.py)

-## Producing Notification/ECST Events
+## Producing Notification Events

-During the handling of a command event, messages of type `cqrs.NotificationEvent` or `cqrs.ECSTEvent` may be generated and then sent to the broker.
+During the handling of a command, `cqrs.NotificationEvent` events may be generated and then sent to the broker.

 ```python
 class JoinMeetingCommandHandler(cqrs.RequestHandler[JoinMeetingCommand, None]):